dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 shp2pgsql -d -s ${original_projection}:${new_projection} -d ${shapefile} ${schema}.${table} | psql

 ```
 With this version someone can better surmise what is being done.
-Though everytime you want to load
+Though, everytime you want to load
 your data you have to change the filename in the script.
+It also checks if the table already exists
+in the database so the command can be used to reload data.

 ### load_shapfile_hardpath_v3.sh
 ```